 Besides lower fees, gameplay is also much quicker without Ethereum congestion affecting performance.

 To top it all off, FunFair had a goal of becoming completely serverless by its fourth version of Fate Channels in 2018.
 The team accomplished that goal.
 A peer-to-peer solution like this greatly reduces the operating costs for casinos using the technology.

 FUN is an ERC-20 token that you use in every part of the FunFair platform.
 It’s the only token accepted for in-game credits, how game creators in the marketplace receive payment, what casinos must pay their licensing with and receive revenues in, and all fees on the platform must be paid in FUN.

 A total of around 11,000,000,000 FUN tokens were created on June 22, 2017, and no more will be created.
 With a fixed supply, the token is deflationary and should experience increases in price over time as demand for it increases.
 Furthermore, the team is placing the FUN that they collect as fees in cold storage, at least temporarily, until they figure out their optimal use.
-Taking this tokens out of circulation should bring additional upward pressure on the price.
+Taking these tokens out of circulation should bring additional upward pressure on the price.

 FunFair Team & Progress

 The 40+ person FunFair team is based out of London and is led by Jez San.
 San’s entire career has revolved around entrepreneurship and the computer gaming industry.
 He founded Argonaut Software as a teen and created the first chip to power 3D games like Star Fox and Harry Potter.
 Rounding out his resume, San also founded the 3D online poker room, PKR, and is an investor in one of the world’s leading cryptocurrency exchanges, Kraken.